YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions: Benchmark Setup

 \subsubsection{YOLOv10}

-YOLOv10, developed by Tsinghua University researchers, builds upon previous models' strengths with key innovations \cite{wang2024yolov10}.
-The architecture has an enhanced CSPNet (Cross Stage Partial Network) backbone for improved gradient flow and reduced computational redundancy, as seen in Figure \ref{fig: YOLOv10 Architecture}.
-The network is structured into three main components: the backbone, the neck, and the detection head.
-The neck includes PAN (Path Aggregation Network) layers for effective multiscale feature fusion.
-PAN is designed to enhance information flow by aggregating features from different layers, enabling the network to better capture and combine details at various scales, which is crucial for detecting objects of different sizes.
-At the same time, the One-to-Many Head generates multiple predictions per object during training to provide rich supervisory signals and improve learning accuracy.
-Moreover, this version also offers five scaled versions, from nano to extra-large.
+YOLOv10, developed by Tsinghua University researchers, introduces key innovations, enhancing gradient flow and computational efficiency through an improved Cross Stage Partial Network (CSPNet) backbone \cite{wang2024yolov10}.
+The architecture, illustrated in Figure~\ref{fig: YOLOv10 Architecture}, consists of three main components: the backbone, the neck, and the detection head.
+The Path Aggregation Network (PAN) neck improves multi-scale feature fusion, allowing for better detection of objects at different sizes.
+The One-to-Many Head generates multiple predictions per object during training, enhancing learning accuracy.